FreskyZ/fine/docs/authentication.md

 - [JWA](https://datatracker.ietf.org/doc/html/rfc7518)
 - [JWT](https://datatracker.ietf.org/doc/html/rfc7519)

-requires complex cryptographic operations and specialized libraries.
-Open source implementations like [authentik](https://goauthentik.io/) and [authelia](https://www.authelia.com/) are comprehensive frameworks covering everything from database to UI, highlighting the overall complexity of these protocols.
+requires complex cryptographic operations and specialized libraries, open source implementations like [authentik](https://goauthentik.io/) and [authelia](https://www.authelia.com/) is very complex to learn and configure, indicating the complexity of these protocols

-> By the way, Cross Subdomain Single sign-on based on Cookie (CSSC)

-If you blame this document you might notice I never managed to implement CSSC.
+By the way, about Cross Subdomain Single sign-on based on Cookie (CSSC), If you blame this document you might notice I never managed to implement CSSC.
 While cookies are supposed to work across subdomains, browsers seem to *hate* this feature and rarely respect it in practice.
 I suspect browsers have a long-standing grudge against cookies - after all, in the early days of frontend engineering,